Nested Pseudo Likelihood Estimation of Continuous-Time Dynamic Discrete Games: Monte Carlo Experiments

 \subsection{Estimation of Misspecified Discrete Time Models}

-Finally, in this section we consider what happens if one estimates a discrete time model when in reality the DGP is a continuous time model.
-We report estimates for the misspecified discrete time NPL estimator in Table~\ref{table:mis} along with the correctly specified CTNPL estimates for comparison (the latter being reproduced from Table~\ref{table:mcdis}).
+Finally, in this section we consider the effects of misspecification when one estimates a simultaneous move, discrete time model but in reality the DGP is a continuous time model with asynchronous moves.
+We focus on this direction of misspecification because currently the most common practice is for applied researchers to use simultaneous move, discrete time models estimated using snapshot (time-aggregated) data.
+Continuous time models make up a small, but emerging share of the literature and we consider the other direction of misspecification in Appendix~\ref{app:dtct}.

+It is not a foregone conclusion that estimating a misspecified model would lead all parameter estimates and counterfactuals to be incorrect.
+Any finite-state, continuous-time Markov jump process, including those generated by the structural model we consider, has an embedded discrete time Markov chain, or jump chain, that characterizes transitions at jump times without regard for the time elapsed between jumps \citep[][p.
+153]{karlin81second}.
+Therefore, one may wonder whether the discrete time game could approximate the continuous time game well enough to avoid bias in some parameters.
+We show that this is not the case in our example entry model: the transition matrix is only one component of the complete structural model and the specification of sequential vs simultaneous moves is also important and ultimately still leads to misspecification bias.

-There is bias in all parameters as expected, however it is important to note that there are severe biases in the economically important strategic interaction and entry cost parameters.
+We report estimates for the misspecified discrete time NPL estimator in Table~\ref{table:mis:ctdt:dtdt} along with the correctly specified CTNPL estimates for comparison (the latter being reproduced from Table~\ref{table:mcdis}).
+There is bias in all parameters, however it is important to note that there are severe biases in the important strategic interaction and entry cost parameters.
 It is also of interest to learn how these biases behave in different settings.
 In particular, the biases tend to be larger when entry costs are smaller.

 Although the estimates for $\theta_{\text{RS}}$ have small standard deviations, the biases are larger than those of estimates from correctly specified models in all experiments.
 This result suggests that when a researcher wrongly chooses a discrete time model to estimate parameters from continuous data, it is possible to arrive at inconsistent estimates with large finite sample bias although seeming precise with small standard errors.